 RV weather safety guide: How to survive extreme heat, cold, and high winds

-Read on to learn how to handle extreme weather conditions in an RV, with practical advice for heat, cold, storms, and wind.
+Based on my time on the road, here is the breakdown of how to handle the ‘big four’: heat, cold, storms, and wind.
 Whether you live full-time in your RV or travel seasonally, preparation and smart decision-making are key to staying safe and comfortable.

 Understanding extreme weather risks for RVers